 Morton neuroma can cause pain and tingling.
-Morton neuroma removal is done to lessen these symptoms when other treatment has not helped.
+Surgery is done to ease these symptoms when other treatment has not helped.
 After the removal, most people have pain relief.

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+Your doctor will go over some of these problems, like:

-Some factors that may increase the risk of complications include:
+Some factors that may raise the risk of problems include:

 Local or general anesthesia will be used.
 Local anesthesia will numb the area.
 With general anesthesia, you will be asleep.

-A small incision will be made on the top of the foot.
+A small cut will be made on the top of the foot.
 It will be made between the two toes that are affected by the neuroma.
-The area of inflammation and the nerve will be located and removed.
+The area of swelling and the nerve will be found and removed.
 The end of the nerve will be attached to a toe tendon.
 Sometimes, the ligament between the involved foot bones is cut to prevent pressure on the area.
-The incision will then be closed with stitches.
-A bandage will be applied over the area.
+The cut will then be closed with stitches.
+A bandage will be placed over the area.

-The removed tissue will be examined in a lab.
+The removed tissue will be tested in a lab.
 The results may take several days.

 Less than 1 hour

 Anesthesia will prevent pain during surgery.
-Pain and discomfort after the procedure can be managed with medications.
+Pain after surgery can be eased with medicines.

-If there were no complications, you may be able to leave the same day.
+If there were no problems, you may be able to leave the same day.

-Contact your doctor if your recovery is not progressing as expected or you develop complications such as:
+Call your doctor if your recovery is not progressing as expected or you have problems such as:

 If you think you have an emergency, call for medical help right away.